jronallo/iiif-workshop/workshop/presentation/image-annotation.md

 Here are the property and values we'll add to the `images` list.

+The image itself will be linked to from the `resource` property of the annotation.

 | property     | value                              |
 |:-------------|:-----------------------------------|
 | `@type`      | oa:Annotation                      |